msqd/harp/docs/commandline/index.rst

 -------

-For sources installations, the behaviour is similar to installing it from a packaged wheel (python package), but you may need to force using the right environment using poetry.
+For sources installations, the behaviour is similar to installing it from a packaged wheel (python package), but you may need to force using the right environment using uv.

 .. code-block:: shell

-    poetry run harp server --endpoint httpbin=4000:https://httpbin.org
+    uv run harp server --endpoint httpbin=4000:https://httpbin.org

-Another way would be to activate the poetry environment and run the command directly:
+Another way would be to activate the uv environment and run the command directly:

 .. code-block:: shell

-    poetry shell
+    source .venv/bin/activate  # or .venv\Scripts\activate on Windows
     harp server --endpoint httpbin=4000:https://httpbin.org